-There are a few things in business that are optional — business growth is not one of them — especially if you intend to keep the doors open and the lights on.
+There are a few things in business that are optional especially if you intend to keep the doors open and the lights on.
+Business growth is NOT one of them.
 Growing a business in any economy is not for the faint of heart.
 Growing a business — minus a strategy — is a major drain on your resources triggered by half-baked decisions.

 To paraphrase author, Richard Rumelt, in his book Good Strategy Bad Strategy: The Difference and Why It Matters, setting strategy is not a game of establishing goals.
 Strategy is how your organization moves forward.
 Strategy is the craft of figuring out what is worth pursuing with the capability of accomplishing.
 It’s a cohesive approach to moving forward that requires you to say "no" more often than "yes" to what lies ahead.

 When asked which strategy is ideal for your small business, the not so very satisfying answer is — that depends . .

 Strategy is an area in which one-size-fits-all doesn’t work.
 In fact, when crafting a strategy that is the right fit for you and your small business, there are several aspects to consider.

 Our friends at the Houston Small Business Chronicle suggest using the PESTLE analysis when identifying a clear business strategy.
 PESTLE stands for political, economic, sociological, technological, legal, and environment.
 Taking these considerations under advisement, combined with your mission and vision, helps identify the potential opportunities and threats that ultimately influence your selection of strategy.

 Common Core Strategies: The Big Four

 Although there are different types of business strategies available, you want to select the growth strategy most appropriate for your business.
 In the absence of a full analysis and customization of your business strategy, you may find it helpful to select one of the most commonly known strategies.